Last updated:

 Most affordable and transparent pricing with all features included.

-Highly flexible with integrations like Shopify POS, Zettle, Square POS.
+Highly flexible with official integrations for Shopify POS, Zettle and Square POS.

 Fast and responsive customer support (no ticket system or AI chatbots).